 Moreover, mobile apps can improve medication adherence by sending reminders and alerts to patients when it is time to take their medication.

-3D printing can potentially revolutionize how medical devices are designed and manufactured.
-That’s because it can create personalized medical devices.
+3D printing can potentially revolutionise how medical devices are designed and manufactured.
+That’s because it can create personalised medical devices.
 For example, 3D printing can create prosthetics tailored to an individual’s unique anatomy, resulting in a more comfortable and functional device.

 Moreover, it can produce medical devices more quickly and cost-effectively than traditional manufacturing methods.
 This can result in major cost savings for patients and healthcare providers and faster turnaround times for medical devices.